 The Croatian Forest Research Institute (CFRI) organises the Sciece to Practice event 'Truffles in Istrian region, Croatia - forest management, policy for truffle management and trade analysis', that will be held at Livade and Motovun (Istria, Croatia) on October 20th.
-The agenda is available here.
+The agenda is available here and download presentations.

 Forest management of most productive truffle habitats in Istrian region is often in collision with truffle pickers and traders.
 The most popular truffle area is situated in the lowland forest of pedunculate oak (Quercus robur) - a relict community of common oak and very rare for Mediterranean region.
 One part of it is a protected area, but the most is a managed forest.
 A question arises: should it be managed for truffles or timber?